When VLMs 'Fix' Students: Identifying and Penalizing Over-Correction in the Evaluation of Multi-line Handwritten Math OCR: Abstract

 \section{Abstract}

 Accurate transcription of handwritten mathematics is crucial for educational AI systems, yet current benchmarks fail to evaluate this capability properly.
-Most prior studies focus on single-line expressions and rely on lexical metrics such as BLEU, which fail to assess the semantic reasoning across multi-line student solutions.
+Most prior studies focus on single-line expressions and rely on lexical metrics such as BLEU, which fail to account for the severity of differences.
 In this paper, we present the first systematic study of multi-line handwritten math Optical Character Recognition (OCR), revealing a critical failure mode of Vision-Language Models (VLMs): over-correction.
-Instead of faithfully transcribing a student's work, these models often "fix" errors, thereby hiding the very mistakes an educational assessment aims to detect.
-To address this, we propose PINK (Penalized INK-based score), a semantic evaluation metric that leverages a Large Language Model (LLM) for rubric-based grading and explicitly penalizes over-correction.
+Instead of faithfully transcribing a student's work, these models often "fix" errors, thereby hiding the very mistakes that educational assessment aims to detect.
+To quantify this phenomenon, we propose PINK (Penalized INK-based score), a semantic evaluation metric that leverages a Large Language Model (LLM) for rubric-based grading and explicitly penalizes differences that increase the grade.
 Our comprehensive evaluation of 15 state-of-the-art VLMs on the FERMAT dataset reveals substantial ranking reversals compared to BLEU: models like GPT-4o are heavily penalized for aggressive over-correction, whereas Gemini 2.5 Flash emerges as the most faithful transcriber.
-Furthermore, human expert studies show that PINK aligns significantly better with human judgment (55.0\% preference over BLEU's 39.5\%), providing a more reliable evaluation framework for handwritten math OCR in educational settings.
+Furthermore, a human expert study shows that PINK aligns significantly better with human judgment (55.0\% preference over BLEU's 39.5\%), providing a more reliable evaluation framework for handwritten math OCR in educational settings.